bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 2. Describe the job of the Scheduler in the OS in general.

+    Sorting processes by priority level & rotate them out as they are completed, or work on for a designated time and set to a lower priority.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    MLFQ gives priority to shorter jobs & separtes processes into categories base on their need for the processor

 ## Programming Exercise: The Lambda School Shell (`lssh`)